After Romeo: 2015–2016: Japan Tour and The Story Continues…, Devin Fox's departure, rebrand and Good Things EP

-The group then released their single, "Where the People Go", which was a major departure from their usual pop sound.
-The song was written by Drew Ryan Scott and Blake English during the writing camp and was eventually presented to the other members.
+Shortly after finishing up their stay on the Pop Nation Tour, the group returned on August 11, 2015 with "Where the People Go", which was written by Drew Ryan Scott and Blake English during the writing camp.
 It was at this point where the group focused on shifting their sound from generic "bubble-gum" pop music to indie pop with folk and R&B influences.
-The Pop nation tour served as a taste of their new sound going forward, as they performed remixes of their songs "Free Fall", "Love on Lock", as well as a new song called "Handmade".